Scholarships and Resources for Christian Students | EduMed.org

 - Chi Alpha

-Sponsored by the Assemblies of God, Chi Alpha is an interdenominational Christian fellowship with affiliate ministries on over 300 campuses throughout the U.S. and around the world.
-You can access Chi Alpha through the website link above or via the Chi Alpha Facebook page. - Fellowship of Christian Unity Students (FOCUS)
+Sponsored by the Assemblies of God, Chi Alpha is an interdenominational Christian fellowship with affiliate ministries on over 300 campuses throughout the U.S. and around the world. - Fellowship of Christian Unity Students (FOCUS)

 FOCUS is a faith-based 501(c)(3) nonprofit multidenominational ministry group located on eight college and university campuses in the Dallas-Fort Worth, Texas, area.
-Activities include on-campus and live streaming meetings, and annual events, including its Winter Camp.
-You can access FOCUS through the website linked here or through its Facebook group page. - GodTube
+Activities include on-campus and live streaming meetings, and annual events, including its Winter Camp. - GodTube

-myPraize bills itself as the “internet’s first and largest Christian Social Network”. myPraize provides photos, videos, songs, and counseling to visitors in need.
+myPraize is a free value-based social network that provides photos, videos, songs, and counseling to visitors in need.
 You can visit myPraize at its website or via its Facebook page.

 Advocacy & Diversity